Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RedditWarp doesn't formalise or prescribe any particular file format for
-storing your API credentials but it does offer support for PRAW_'s `praw.ini`
+storing your API credentials, but it does offer support for PRAW_'s `praw.ini`
 files for convenience via
 :meth:`Client.from_praw_config() <redditwarp.client_SYNC.Client.from_praw_config>`.
 See :ref:`here <the-praw-ini-file>` for more info.